umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Hotfixes/Using-Git/index.md

 You have been working on building the site on a local clone of the Development environment, and now you want to send some but not all changes to the Live environment.

-Three commits have been pushed from your local clone to the Development environment.
-Out of these three commits, you only need the changes from one of the commits on the Live environment.
+A set of commits have been pushed from your local clone to the Development environment.
+Out of these commits, you only need the changes from two of the commits on the Live environment.

 ![Commits](images/commits-for-cherry.png)